Ahmed-Aghadi/Buildit-Klaytn/README.md

 - Item Minting: Three items are minted in the Utils contract: road, house, and special item.
 - Wallet Integration: Users can connect their wallets, such as Metamask, Coinbase, and WalletConnect, to interact with the metaverse.
 - Gasless Transactions: All smart contracts implement ERC2771Context, enabling users to perform gasless transactions when the relayer is funded.
+- Axelar was used facilitate cross chain transfer of util items from one chain to another

 ## Challenges We Ran Into